 But we've never gotten a proper sequel—or even a spiritual sequel—to LEGO Loco.
 This little locomotive simulator has the potential for so much more—a full-featured transportation simulator, or even better, a city-builder on par with SimCity.
 They've never fully taken advantage of the LEGO possibilities to build an entire city, brick by brick, with all of the imagination and surreal fun—the "loco"—that LEGO could bring.

-Revisiting LEGO Loco today isn't really worth it—as both an adult gamer and compared to today's offerings, LEGO Loco is particularly shallow—but I hope there's someone at LEGO HQ that remembers it as fondly as I do.
+Revisiting LEGO Loco today isn't really worth it—as both an adult gamer and compared to today's offerings, LEGO Loco is particularly shallow—but I hope there's someone at LEGO HQ who remembers it as fondly as I do.
 If we're lucky, we just might get LEGO Loco 2.